-Townsville Town Common Conservation Park is 6 km north of the Townsville city centre.
-Vehicle access to the bird watching areas is via the main entrance on the turn-off from Cape Pallarenda Road.
+Townsville Town Common Conservation Park is six kilometres north of the Townsville city centre.
+Vehicle access to the bird-watching areas is via the main entrance on the turn-off from Cape Pallarenda Road.
 The gate at this entrance is open from 6.30 am to 6.30 pm daily.
-The best time of the year to visit Town Common are between April and June, after the wet season when wildlife and birds are abundant including wallabies, magpie geese, brolgas and quite a few birds of prey.
+Automatic gates allow vehicles to exit at any time.

-the ridge tops.
-The Lagoon and Freshwater skirts the wetlands, passing Tegoora rock on its way north.
-The wetlands are seasonal, the roads may be closed during the summer rainy season, and parts of the track may under water, or overgrown, lost in heavy grass growth.
+On these walks, you will encounter birds, insects and possibly a snake and wander through patches of coastal vine scrub, eucalypt forest and open grassland on the ridgetops.
+The Lagoon and Freshwater Trails skirt the wetlands, passing Tegoora Rock (Croc Rock is nearby) on their way north.
+The wetlands are seasonal, so the roads may be closed during the summer rainy season, and parts of the track may be underwater or overgrown.

-Distance: 4.6 km one-way
+Distance: 4.6 kilometres one-way

-Time: allow 2 hrs walking time
+Time: allow 2 hours of walking time

 Starting at the intersection of Freshwater and Shelly Beach trails or opposite Walter Nesbit Park at the end of Cape Pallarenda Road, this trail follows the edge of Freshwater Lagoon at the southern base of Many Peaks Range.
 The trail can become boggy after wet weather.

-Distance: 3.6 km one-way
+Distance: 3.6 kilometres one-way

-Time: allow 2 hrs walking time
+Time: allow 2 hours of walking time

 Starting at the intersection with Shelly Beach and Lagoon trails, or 1.2 km along the eastern end of the Lagoon trail, Freshwater passes through coastal sand dune vegetation, crosses the dam wall of Freshwater Lagoon and provides access to the Freshwater and Jacana bird hides.

-Many Peaks Trail, Mount Marlow Range
+Carambil // Many Peaks Trail, Mount Marlow Range

-Distance: 5.7 km one-way
+Distance: 5.7 kilometres one-way

-Time: allow 3 hrs walking time
+Time: allow 3 hours of walking time

 Rowes Bay to Shelly Cove, Pallarenda

-Distance: 800m one-way
+Distance: 800 metres one-way

-Time: allow 1 hrs walking time
+Time: allow 1 hour

-This short walk will take you past World War II forts and gun emplacements and down into the unofficial naturalist beach.
-These WW2 structures are worth the walk to see and provide a good place to sit, relax and take in the view.
+This short walk will take you past The old jetty (remains), World War II forts and gun emplacements, and then down into the unofficial naturalist beach.
+These WW2 structures are worth the walk and provide an excellent place to sit, relax and take in the view.

 Shelly Beach Trail

-Distance: 8.2 km return
+Distance: 8.2 kilometres return

-Time: allow 4 hrs walking time
+Time: allow 4 hours of walking time

-Under the Radar MTB Trail
+Under the Radar (Mountain Bike Trail)

 Distance: 11 km one-way